-In this article, we will examine how to install Oracle VM VirtualBox virtualization program on Kali Linux 2019.1a operating system.
+In this article, we will examine how to install Oracle VM VirtualBox virtualization program on Linux operating system.

-How to Install Oracle VM VirtualBox on Kali Linux
+How to Setup Oracle VM VirtualBox on Kali 2019

-Kali Linux is a Debian-based Linux distribution developed by Offensive Security.
+Kali Linux is a Debian-based Linux operating system developed by Offensive Security.
 If you have not installed Kali before, you can check out our article here.

 Oracle VM VirtualBox is a free virtualization application that can be installed on Intel and AMD processor computers.
-VBox virtualization program can be installed on operating systems such as Windows, Linux, macOS, Solaris.
+VirtualBox virtualization software can be installed on operating systems such as Windows, Linux, macOS, Solaris.

 Running Oracle VB on Windows is very easy, but when you setup VBox on a Linux distribution, you may sometimes encounter the errors.